Atharvaraut19/Lung-Cancer-Detection-with-LIME-Explainable-AI/README.md

-Here's the updated README file with the information you provided, including the mention of Explainable AI:
+Certainly!
+Here's the README file formatted for your GitHub repository:

 ```markdown
 # Lung Cancer Detection with LIME Explainable AI